1homas/AWS_S3_Static_Site_with_Ansible/README.md

     git clone https://github.com/1homas/AWS_S3_Static_Site_with_Ansible.git
     ```

+1. Customize any settings in the `vars.yaml` file:
+   - `project_name` : use a project name to tag AWS resources for tracking and easy termination when done

-1. Create your Python environment and install Ansible:
+2. Create your Python environment and install Ansible:

     ```bash
     pip install --upgrade pip